luomus/species-challenge/README.md

     - Login with system id's
     - Zabbix
 - Clear unneeded & trashed items from database, store dump to Git
+- Setup species lists (basic & advanced) with clear names, and matching with taxon autocomplete.

 #### Challenges: